minku121/eventconnect/README.md

    npm run dev
    ```

-5. Open [http://localhost:3000](http://localhost:3000) in your browser.
+5. Access the application at [http://localhost:3000](http://localhost:3000)

 ## Usage

-### Creating an Event

-1. Log in to your account
-2. Navigate to the dashboard
-3. Click "Create Event"
-4. Fill in event details including name, description, date/time, and whether it's online
-5. For online events, a meeting ID will be automatically generated

-### Joining an Event
+### Browsing Events

-1. Browse available events on the homepage
+1. Visit the events page
+2. Browse through paginated event listings
+3. View event details by clicking on an event card

+### Joining Events
-2. Click on an event to view details
+1. Click "Join Now" on an available event
-3. Click "Join Event" to participate
-4. For online events, you'll be redirected to the video conference room
+2. For private events, enter the required PIN

-### Video Conferencing

-- Online events use ZegoCloud for high-quality video conferencing
-- Features include screen sharing, chat, and participant management
-- Meeting hosts can control participant access and end meetings
+3. View real-time updates on participation status

-### User Dashboard
+### Event Management

-- **Overview**: See your participation statistics and upcoming events
-- **Event Management**: Create, edit, and manage your events
-- **Notifications**: View and manage your notifications
-- **Reports**: Access analytics for your events
-- **Settings**: Update your profile and preferences
+1. Create events with detailed information
+2. Set participant limits for private events
+3. Track event participation in real-time

 ## Deployment

-The easiest way to deploy EventConnect is using the [Vercel Platform](https://vercel.com):
+The application can be deployed using Vercel:

 1. Push your code to a GitHub repository
 2. Import the project to Vercel
-3. Add the required environment variables
+3. Configure environment variables
-4. Deploy
+4. Deploy the application

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please follow these guidelines:
+1. Fork the repository
+2. Create a new feature branch
+3. Submit a pull request with detailed description

 ## License